nishanths/nishanths.github.io/README.md

 **Automatic deploy**

-The `wercker.yml` file contains a job that builds and force pushes the static files to the `master` branch on GitHub.
-I usually keep the source on a separate `source` branch and let wercker take care of pushing to `master`.
+You can push code to a separate `source` branch that Wercker uses for building.
+Wercker will build and force push the updated static files to the `master` branch on GitHub.

 ## License